 Measurement of large distances is simple.
-We use kilometres for terrestrial applications, light years for stellar applications and 1 parsec (3.26 light years) for galactic applications.
-On the other end of the scale, we have the small measures.
-We can understand millimetres and our naked eyes can see up to 0.1 mm but after that it is very hard to visualize.
+We use kilometres for terrestrial applications, light years for stellar applications and 1 parsec (3.26 light-years) for galactic applications.
+On the other end of the scale, we have small measures.
+We can understand millimetres and our naked eyes can see up to 0.1 mm but after that, it is very hard to visualize.
 We have only recently begun to explore the miniature world out there with the new technological development.

 Before the technological advancements though, we only had a rough estimate of the size of the atom even after the Rutherford alpha particle scattering experiment gave us the size of the nucleus.
 Let’s discuss some of these methods now.